marco-trovato/web-knock/README.md

 ## Installation

-No installation is required: just upload the included "index.php" on a web hosting (MySQL is not required), add "web-portknock.sh" to cron for root user, then edit it to include the correct URL where you uploaded "index.php"; that's all, you're ready to go (See [Configuration](#Configuration) for further details).
+No installation is required: just upload the included "index.php" on a web hosting (MySQL is not required), add "web-portknock.sh" to cron for root user, then edit it to include the correct URL where you uploaded "index.php"; that's all, you're ready to go (see [Configuration](#Configuration) for further details).

 ### Requirements